openvar/variantValidator/INSTALLATION.md

 ## Setting up validator database (MySQL)

-A MySQL database is required to run variantValidator.
-We recommend creating a user and password specific to the variant Validator database.
+A MySQL database is required to run VariantValidator.
+We recommend creating a user and password specific to the VariantValidator database.

 ```mysql
 CREATE USER 'vvadmin'@'localhost' IDENTIFIED BY 'var1ant';